lusignan/zacdelusignan-site/content/blog/2020-11-25-predicting-car-accident-severity/index.md

 ![Light Conditions](/img/main/lightconditions.png)

-There are 9 light conditions variables which can be divided into good visibility and low visibility.
+There are 9 light conditions values which can be divided into good visibility and low visibility.

 ````
 df['LIGHTCOND'].replace(to_replace = ['Daylight', 'Dusk', 'Dawn', 'Dark - No Street Lights', 'Dark - Street Lights Off','Dark - Unknown Lighting', 'Dark - Street Lights On'],